PJoll/My-Portfolio/Readme.md

 -Previous work added to the portfolio

-- The portfolio loads presenting the developer's name, a personal photo, an about section and contacts
+-The portfolio loads presenting the developer's name, a personal photo, an about section and contacts

 -navigation links are added that scroll to the corrosponding part of the page

 -The First piece of worl has a larger image than the rest of the works.

-- When the page is resized a responsive layout is presented
+-When the page is resized a responsive layout is presented

 **Throught the project i learnt the following,**